elementalsecurity/sec-arch/00_blueprint/00_readme.md

-# Section 00 – Blueprint: Becoming a Security Architect
+# Blueprint: Becoming a Security Architect

 Welcome to the starting point.